robertu94/robertu94.github.io/content/learning/writing.markdown

 Yes, the user could search for each of these terms independently, words like "user" are likely often used all over the document.
 Providing an index can help the reader find the instances that are actually useful to them.

++ What structuring of your argument is most consistent and logical?
+How does the ordering of points impact the strength of your argument?
+{.activity}

 # Consider Writing for the public

 Far too often, I read a paper in my own field that has so much mathematical notation or technical jargon and find myself questioning what it even meant.